mckinsey/vizro/vizro-core/examples/_chart-gallery/README.md

 # Chart gallery dashboard

-This demo dashboard provides a gallery of charts.
-It includes guidance on when to use each chart type and sample code to create them using Plotly and Vizro.
+This dashboard shows a gallery of charts.
+It includes guidance on when to use each chart type and sample Python code to create them using [Plotly](https://plotly.com/python/) and [Vizro](https://vizro.mckinsey.com/).

 Inspired by the [FT Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/blob/main/visual-vocabulary/README.md):
-FT Graphics: Alan Smith, Chris Campbell, Ian Bott, Liz Faunce, Graham Parrish, Billy Ehrenberg, Paul McCallum, Martin Stabe
+FT Graphics: Alan Smith, Chris Campbell, Ian Bott, Liz Faunce, Graham Parrish, Billy Ehrenberg, Paul McCallum, Martin Stabe.

 ## Chart types